-Here's how I price projects at MARS:
+Here is how I price projects at MARS:

 | Project type | Price range |